-The examination committee is charged to evaluate the student's abilities in the following areas:

-- 1. Formulate a well-written, realistic scientific proposal conforming to specific requirements. - 2.
-Defend specific elements of the proposed research plan in an oral setting. - 3.
-Engage in a scholarly discussion of topics from Biochemistry and Molecular Pharmacology.
+The examination committee is to evaluate the student's abilities in the following areas: Formulate a well-written, realistic scientific proposal conforming to specific requirements.
+Defend specific elements of the proposed research plan in an oral setting.
+Engage in a scholarly discussion of topics from Biochemistry, Structural Biology, and Molecular Biology.